 We're going to create images that look like this:

-We'll add the logo of a ficticious baking blog – Make & Bake – on to the images of their articles (which sound really delicious, by the way).
+We'll add the logo of a ficticious baking blog – Make & Bake – on to the images of their articles.

 We're going to create an example template that's suitable for Open Graph images (the images that Facebook and most other social media will display in a link preview when you share your articles).